Mike Tyson: Life outside of boxing

 In October 2012, Tyson launched the Mike Tyson Cares Foundation.
-The mission of the Mike Tyson Cares Foundation is to "give kids a fighting chance" by providing innovative centers that provide for the comprehensive needs of kids from broken homes.
+The mission of the Mike Tyson Cares Foundation is to "give kids a fighting chance" with innovative centers that provide for the comprehensive needs of kids from broken homes.

 In August 2013, Tyson teamed up with Acquinity Sports to form Iron Mike Productions, a boxing promotions company.

 In September 2013, Tyson was featured on a six-episode television series on Fox Sports 1 that documented his personal and private life entitled Being: Mike Tyson.

 In November 2013, Tyson's Undisputed Truth was published, which appeared on The New York Times Best Seller list.
 At the Golden Podium Awards Ceremony, Tyson received the Sportel Special Prize for the best autobiography.

-In May 2017, Tyson published his second book, Iron Ambition, which details his time with trainer and surrogate father Cus D'Amato.
+In May 2017, Tyson published his second memoir, Iron Ambition, which details his time with trainer and surrogate father Cus D'Amato.
+Both were written with Larry Sloman.

 In February 2018, Tyson attended the international mixed martial arts (MMA) tournament in the Russian city of Chelyabinsk.
 Tyson said: "As I have travelled all over the country of Russia I have realised that the people are very sensitive and kind.
 But most Americans do not have any experience of that."

 On May 12, 2020, Tyson posted a video on his Instagram of him training again.
 At the end of the video, Tyson hinted at a return to boxing by saying, "I'm back".

 On May 23, 2020, at All Elite Wrestling's Double or Nothing, Tyson helped Cody defeat Lance Archer alongside Jake Roberts and presented him the inaugural AEW TNT Championship.
 Tyson alongside Henry Cejudo, Rashad Evans, and Vitor Belfort appeared on the May 27 episode of AEW Dynamite facing off against Chris Jericho and his stable The Inner Circle.
-Tyson returned to AEW on the April 7, 2021 episode of Dynamite and helped Jericho from being attacked by The Pinnacle, beating down Shawn Spears in the process.
+Tyson returned to AEW on the April 7, 2021, episode of Dynamite and helped Jericho from being attacked by The Pinnacle, beating down Shawn Spears in the process.
 He was the special guest enforcer on the April 14 episode of Dynamite for a match between Jericho and Dax Harwood of The Pinnacle, a preview of the upcoming Inner Circle vs. Pinnacle match at Blood and Guts.

 Tyson made an extended cameo appearance in the Telugu-Hindi movie Liger, which released on August 25, 2022.

+Tyson has also taken up the hobby of pigeon racing stating that the birds "got him out of trouble."
+Tyson claims to own hundreds of the birds and possibly a thousand.